Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

     Product gross price.

 - *Available*
-    Available units of the product, that is, the units on stock minus the reserved units.
+    Available units of the product, that is, the units in stock minus the reserved units.

 - *Reserved*
     Reserved units of the product, that is, units included in customers' open orders.